The Snow Queen (1957 film): Soviet theatrical release

 The Snow Queen was released in the Soviet Union on 1 November 1957.
 The film is one of the first adaptations of the Danish fairy tale into cinematic media ever since the story was written by Andersen in New Fairy Tales.
 First Volume.
 Second Collection (1844).
 Previously playwright Evgeny Schwartz inspired by the Andersen's writing wrote an acclaimed children's play The Snow Queen that was staged in 1938.
-The era at that time was known as the Khrushchev Thaw, when the Soviet people were welcoming a new post-World War 2 era that spanned all phases of life including cinema.
 The film was released just a few days after the Soviet Union witnessed the world's first artificial satellite Sputnik 1 that launched in October 1957.